abates/LINC-Twitter-Collector/README.md

     git clone https://github.com/abates/LINC-Twitter-Collector.git

+All of the downloaded code will be placed in the LINC-Twitter-Collector subdirectory of the current directory.
+To run any of the programs you will need to change your directory to LINC-Twitter-Collector

+    cd LINC-Twitter-Collector

 ### Obtain Developer Credentials from Twitter
 1. Login to https://dev.twitter.com
 2. Create a new app at https://dev.twitter.com/apps/new